-Asbestos fibers were used for the greater part of the last century by industries and businesses all across the United States for their remarkable physical and chemical properties.
+Asbestos fibers have been used for the greater part of the last century by industries and businesses all across the United States for their remarkable physical and chemical properties.
 For instance, it was noticed at the time that pouring asbestos into other materials would make them stronger, more durable, and resistant to fire.

 These qualities were highly desired by Navy officials, which is why the mineral started to be heavily incorporated into shipbuilding.
 The spaces below the deck included large quantities of asbestos in their construction materials since the risk of fire was increased in those hot and narrow rooms that were difficult to properly ventilate on the regular.

 Have You Been Exposed to Asbestos on the USS Acubens (AKS-5)?

-We can help you understand more about how exposure to asbestos has been affecting the health and livelihood of Navy veterans.
+We can help you understand more about how asbestos exposure has been affecting the health and livelihood of Navy veterans.
 We can also assist Navy veterans who developed cancer due to their service to file claims.